 The Hungarian borders will be closed to all foreigners from 1 September, unless there are very urgent reasons for visiting.
 From this date, Hungarian residents who enter Hungary must either stay in quarantine for 14 days, or show two negative tests upon arrival.

 The first official case of COVID-19 was diagnosed in Hungary on 4 March.
-Three months later, in early June, almost 4,000 people have been infected with the virus.
-In total, more than 500 people have died from the coronavirus.
+At the start of October, almost 30.000 people have been infected with the virus.
+In total, more than 800 people have died from the coronavirus.
 You can find the most recent figures here.
-Currently the number of corona infections in Hungary is decreasing.

 Official travel advice